Reinhold Niebuhr: Influence

 Many political scientists, such as George F. Kennan, Hans Morgenthau, Kenneth Waltz, and Samuel P. Huntington, and political historians, such as Richard Hofstadter, Arthur M. Schlesinger Jr., and Christopher Lasch, have noted his influence on their thinking.

 Niebuhr exerted a significant influence upon mainline Protestant clergy in the years immediately following World War II, much of it in concord with the neo-orthodox and the related movements.
 That influence began to wane and then drop toward the end of his life.

 The historian Arthur M. Schlesinger Jr. in the late twentieth century described the legacy of Niebuhr as being contested between American liberals and conservatives, both of whom wanted to claim him.
 Martin Luther King Jr. gave credit to Niebuhr's influence.
 Foreign-policy conservatives point to Niebuhr's support of the containment doctrine during the Cold War as an instance of moral realism; progressives cite his later opposition to the Vietnam War.

 In more recent years, Niebuhr has enjoyed something of a renaissance in contemporary thought, although usually not in liberal Protestant theological circles.
 Both major-party candidates in the 2008 presidential election cited Niebuhr as an influence: Senator John McCain, in his book Hard Call, "celebrated Niebuhr as a paragon of clarity about the costs of a good war".
 President Barack Obama said that Niebuhr was his " philosopher" and "favorite theologian".
 Slate magazine columnist Fred Kaplan characterized Obama's 2009 Nobel Peace Prize acceptance speech as a "faithful reflection" of Niebuhr.

 Kenneth Waltz's seminal work on international relations theory, Man, the State, and War, includes many references to Niebuhr's thought.
 Waltz emphasizes Niebuhr's contributions to political realism, especially "the impossibility of human perfection".
 Andrew Bacevich's book The Limits of Power: The End of American Exceptionalism refers to Niebuhr 13 times.
-Bacevich emphasizes Niebuhr's humility and his belief that Americans were in danger of becoming enamored of US power.
+Bacevich emphasizes Niebuhr's humility and his belief that Americans were in danger of becoming enamored of U.S. power.

 Other leaders of American foreign policy in the late twentieth century and early twenty-first century have acknowledged Niebuhr's importance to them, including Jimmy Carter, Madeleine Albright, and Hillary Clinton.